torvalds/linux/Documentation/arch/powerpc/transactional_memory.rst

 hrfid and mtmsrd have the same quirk.

-The Linux kernel uses this quirk in its early exception handling.
+The GNU/Linux kernel uses this quirk in its early exception handling.